vanjara/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 17: Feb 16, 2018, Friday
+**Today's Progress**: Continuing APIs, two more lessons to go before starting the project.

+**Thoughts**: Consistency is difficult, had to push to do a little today since was not feeling well in the evening.

+### Day 15: Feb 16, 2018, Thursday
+**Today's Progress**: On to APIs today.
+Finished last episode of Season 1 of Basecs podcast adn Episode 1 of Season 2.

+**Thoughts**: APIs are fun.

 ### Day 15: Feb 14, 2018, Wednesday
 **Today's Progress**: Trying to get FB auth working for my Udacity sample web app...